fsminecrafter/Logitech-Wheel-upgrader/README.md

 ### 2\.
 Upload Arduino Sketch

-*   Use Arduino IDE to upload wheel\_hid.ino.
+*   Use Arduino IDE to upload wheel\arduinoreader.ino.

-*   Ensure serial monitor is closed when running the PC script.
+*   Ensure serial monitor is closed when running the PC script, As that would take over the Serial connection.

 ### 3\.
 Install Dependencies on PC

-`   pip3 install pyserial  # Windows only:  pip3 install pyvjoy  # Linux only:  pip3 install python-uinput   `
+`pip3 install pyserial  # Windows only:  pip3 install pyvjoy  # Linux only:  pip3 install python-uinput`
+`pip3 install pyserial`

 ### 4\.
 Run Python HID Script